peterihimire/qasetech-task/README.md

 # Qacetech Challenge API

+## Introduction

+This project is designed to provide a robust API for managing user authentication and handling financial transactions.
+It is intended for use in scenarios where secure user management and transaction recording are required.

 ## Overview

 This project provides an API for handling user authentication and transaction management.
 It uses Express.js for the server framework and MongoDB for data storage.
 The API supports user registration, transaction creation, and retrieval of transactions.